Is Trypophobia Real? How Can EFT Tapping Help?

 • Air holes in a slice of bread

-• Patterns in the frosting of a cake or pie
+• Other patterns in the frosting of a cake or pie

 • Skin problems like sores, scars, pores and spots